21 Best Soul Food Restaurants in the US

-However, they soon began serving the soul food they’ve become famous for.
+However, they soon began serving the soul food they’d become famous for.

 Bully’s serves a simple, traditional menu consisting of classic soul food entrees like smothered oxtails, beef tips, barbecue ribs, and Southern fried catfish.

-Bully’s is also famous for its sides, including homemade cornbread dressing, yams, okra and tomato stew, and fried green tomatoes.
+Bully’s is also famous for its sides, including homemade cornbread dressing, yams, okra, tomato stew, and fried green tomatoes.